 There is never a day that I fail to learn something, but my greatest joy and accomplishment is caring for our patients and helping them recover and resume their lives.

-Carolyn Vaughan is a transplant nurse in GHS’ Blood and Marrow Transplant Program, which includes the outpatient unit at the Eastside office of the GHS Cancer Institute and the inpatient McCrary Blood and Marrow Transplant Unit at Greenville Memorial Hospital.
-For more information on the1,000th patient to receive a stem-cell transplant at GHS, visit http://wspa.com/2017/10/06/greenville-memorial-celebrates-1000th-stem-cell-transplant/.
+Carolyn Vaughan is a transplant nurse in Prisma Health’ Blood and Marrow Transplant Program, which includes the outpatient unit at the Eastside office of the Prisma Health Cancer Institute and the inpatient McCrary Blood and Marrow Transplant Unit at Greenville Memorial Hospital.
+For more information on the1,000th patient to receive a stem-cell transplant at Prisma Health, visit https://wspa.com/2017/10/06/greenville-memorial-celebrates-1000th-stem-cell-transplant/.
 For more information about the BMT program, visit www.ghs.org/healthcareservices/cancer/clinical-programs/blood-marrow-transplant-program/

 CUTLINE: Gwen King, her family and staff — including Carolyn Vaughan, far left in the middle row — celebrated what Mrs. King called her re-birthday earlier this month just before her stem-cell transplant, complete with sparkling apple cider, gourmet cupcakes and birthday streamers and balloons.